Shopify/css/building-a-component/readme.md

 ```

 ## When to split a component
-There are two basic rules when deciding whether to break a subcomponent into a new top-level component:
+There are two basic rules when deciding whether to break a sub-component into a new top-level component:
   1. Could it be used elsewhere?
   2. Does it have several variations?